raspberrypilearning/interactive-animation/en/step_6.md

 ```
 --- /task ---

 Is your sprite the size you want it to be?
 If not, you can easily adjust it.
 Varying the size of your sprites will create more depth to your animation.
 Notice, in the Popping balloons example project, how the ballons **appear** to float 3-dimensionally within the Backdrop.
-This effect iscreated just because the balloons vary size.
+This effect is created just because the balloons vary size.

 --- task ---